bmo-node/bmo/docs/recipes/microservice/README.md

 you can use the bmo generators to create the skeleton of your microservice quickly.

-You can run `bmo create project <projectName>` To get a project started.
+You can run `bmo create service <serviceName>` To get a new service started.

 Once you answer the questions and let your package manager install your dependencies you can start adding resources to your service with the following command